Date : October 30, 2024

 ◆Panelists

-Toshihiro Menju, Visiting professor, Kansai University of International Studies and former Managing Director and Chief Program Officer, Japan Center for International Exchange (JCIE) After working for the Hyogo Prefectural Government for 10 years, joined the JCIE from 1988 to 2024.
+Toshihiro Menju, Visiting Professor, Kansai University of International Studies and former Managing Director and Chief Program Officer, Japan Center for International Exchange (JCIE) After working for the Hyogo Prefectural Government for 10 years, joined the JCIE from 1988 to 2024.
 From 2024, visiting professor of the Kansai University of International Studies.
 Involved in a variety of projects including on multicultural coexistence, immigration policy and grassroots international exchange and research.
 Currently, he is a member of the Japanese Language Subcommittee of the Chukyoshin (Central Council for Education), Ministry of Education, Culture, Sports, Science and Technology.
 He is the author of many books, including “Population Exile: Nippon Reborn by Immigrants” (Asahi Shinsho, 2023). |

 Foreign journalists